-The first thing to consider when looking for a learning management program is the necessary use cases and learning strategy that you hope to provide.
-To do so, ask yourself these questions, and share them with stakeholders:
+The first thing to consider when looking for a learning management program is the use cases and the staff development strategy you hope to provide.
+To do so, ask yourself these questions and share them with stakeholders:

-- Will the courses be instructor-led, video-based, or text-based?
-Or something completely different?
+- Will the courses be instructor-led, video-based or text-based?

 - What will the delivery method for the courseware look like?
-Will employees engage with training software online or on their local machines?
+Will employees engage with training software online?

-- Do we need an entire LMS, or just an LCMS (Learning Content Management System)?
+- Do we need an LMS, or just an LCMS (Learning Content Management System)?

 Select Important Features

-Learning management programs can have a wide variety of features ranging from critical to “nice-to-have”.
-Sit down with your key stakeholders and figure out what features are most important when looking for a learning management program.
-Once you have your short list of prioritized features, you can refer to it when demoing different vendors.
-Some common LMS features to look for include:
+Learning management programs can have a wide variety of features ranging from critical to “nice-to-have.”
+You should speak with your key stakeholders and figure out which features are most important.
+Once you have your list of features, you can refer to it when demoing different vendors.

 Demo Your Options